boyter/scc/README.md

 ### Usage

 Command line usage of `scc` is designed to be as simple as possible.
 Full details can be found in `scc --help` or `scc -h`.
+Note that the below reflects the state of master not a release.

 ```
 $ scc -h
 Sloc, Cloc and Code.
 Count lines of code in a directory with complexity estimation.
-Version 2.13.0
+Version 3.0.0 (beta)
 Ben Boyter <ben@boyter.org> + Contributors

 Usage: